-Concomitant Drug PI Effect on PI and/or Concomitant Drug Concentrations Dosing Recommendations and Clinical Comments Antimycobacter ials (for treatme nt of Mycobacterium tuberculosis and d non-tuberculosis mycobacterial infections), continued , ATV (unboosted) ↑ rifabutin AUC expected Rifabutin 150 mg daily or 300 mg three times a week FPV (unboosted) No data Consider alternative ARV.
-ATV/c, DRV/c ↑ rifabutin expected ATV/r Compared with rifabutin (300 mg once daily) alone, rifabutin (150 mg once daily) with ATV/r, rifabutin AUC ↑ 110% and metabolite AUC ↑ 2101% Rifabutin DRV/r Compared with rifabutin (300 mg once daily) alone, rifabutin (150 mg every other day) with DRV/r, rifabutin AUC ⇔ and metabolite AUC ↑ 881% Rifabutin 150 mg once daily or 300 mg three times a week.
-Monitor for antimycobacterial activity and consider therapeutic FPV/r Compared with rifabutin (300 mg once daily) alone, rifabutin (150 mg every other day) with FPV/r, rifabutin and metabolite AUC ↑ 64%. drug monitoring.
-PK data reported in this table are results from healthy volunteer studies.
+Concomitant Drug PI Effect on PI and/or Concomitant Drug Concentrations Dosing Recommendations and Clinical Comments Antimycobacteri als (for treatme ent of Mycobacterium tuberculosis and d non-tuberculosis mycobacterial infections), continued FPV/r Compared with rifabutin (300 mg once daily) alone, rifabutin (150 mg every other day) with FPV/r, rifabutin and metabolite AUC ↑ 64%.
+Rifabutin 150 mg once daily or 300 mg three times a week.
+Monitor for antimycobacterial activity and consider therapeutic drug monitoring.
+PK data reported in this table are results from healthy volunteer Rifabutin, continued LPV/r Compared with rifabutin (300 mg daily) alone, rifabutin (150 mg once daily) with LPV/r, rifabutin and metabolite AUC ↑ 473%. studies.
 Lower rifabutin exposure has been reported in HIV-infected patients than in the healthy study participants.
-LPV/r Compared with rifabutin (300 mg daily) alone, rifabutin (150 mg once daily) with LPV/r, rifabutin and metabolite AUC ↑ 473%.
-SQV/r 1 rifabutin with unboosted SQV TPV/r rifabutin and metabolite AUC 1 333% Rifampin All PIs ↓ PI concentration by >75% Do not coadminister rifampin and Pls.
-Additional RTV does not overcome this interaction and increases hepatotoxicity.
+SQV/r 1 rifabutin with unboosted SQV TPV/r rifabutin and metabolite AUC 1 333% Rifampin All Pls ↓ PI concentration by >75% Do not coadminister rifampin and Pls.
+Additional RTV does not overcome this interaction and may increase hepatotoxicity.
 Additional COBI is not recommended.
 Consider rifabutin if a rifamycin is indicated.
 Rifapentine All Pls ↓ PI expected Do not coadminister.
-Cardiac Medicat ions SQV/r, TPV/r ↑ both amiodarone and PI possible Do not coadminister.
+Antipneumocyst tis and Antitoxo pplasmosis Drug Atovaquone ATV/r Atovaquone ↔ No dosage adjustment necessary.
+Cardiac Medicat ions ' SQV/r, TPV/r 1 both amiodarone and PI possible Do not coadminister.
 Amiodarone All PIs (except SQV/r, TPV/r) ↑ both amiodarone and PI possible Use with caution.
 Monitor for amiodarone toxicity and consider ECG and amiodarone drug level monitoring.
-Antiarrhythmics SQV/r 1 antiarrhythmic possible Do not coadminister. (e.g., dofetilide, dronedarone, flecainide, lidocaine, propafenone, quinidine) All Pls ↑ antiarrhythmic possible Use with caution.
+Antiarrhythmics SQV/r 1 antiarrhythmic possible Do not coadminister. (eg, dofetilide, dronedarone, flecainide, lidocaine, propafenone, quinidine) All Pls 1 antiarrhythmic possible Use with caution.
 Refer to Table 18 for contraindicated combinations.
+Beta-blockers (eg, metoprolol, All Pls 1 beta-blockers possible May need to decrease beta-blocker dose; adjust dose based on clinical response. timolol) Consider using beta-blockers that are not metabolized by CYP450 enzymes (eg, atenolol, labetalol, nadolol, sotalol).
+Bosentan All Pls LPV/r 1 bosentan 48-fold (day 4) and Do not coadminister bosentan and unboosted ATV.
+5-fold (day 10) ATV expected In Patients on a PI (Other than Unboosted ATV) >10 Days: • Start bosentan at 62.5 mg once daily or every other day.
+In Patients on Bosentan who Require a PI (Other than Unboosted ATV): • Stop bosentan ≥36 hours before PI initiation and 10 days after PI initiation restart bosentan at 62.5 mg once daily or every other day.
+When switching between COBI and RTV: • Maintain same bosentan dose.

 Table 19a.
-Drug Interactions between Protease Inhibitors and Other Drugs (Last updated April 8, 2015; last reviewed April 8, 2015) (page 7 of 14)
+Drug Interactions between Protease Inhibitors and Other Drugs (Last updated July 14, 2016; last reviewed July 14, 2016) (page 8 of 15)